volodymyrhudyma/blog/content/blog/top-mistakes-most-react-developers-make.md

 };
 ```

-## Misunderstanding deep and shallow copies
+## Misunderstanding Deep And Shallow Copies

 **Shallow copy** is a bit-wise copy of an object.